Asabeneh/30-Days-Of-Python/readme.md

 ### Installing Visual Studio Code

 The Python interactive shell is good to try and test small script codes but it will not be for a big project.
 In real work environment, developers use different code editors to write codes.
-In this 30 days of Python programming challenge we will use visual studio code.
-Visual studio code is a very popular open source text editor.
+In this 30 days of Python programming challenge, we will use Visual Studio Code.
+Visual Studio Code is a very popular open source text editor.
 I am a fan of vscode and I would recommend to [download](https://code.visualstudio.com/) visual studio code, but if you are in favor of other editors, feel free to follow with what you have.

 [![Visual Studio Code](./images/vscode.png)](https://code.visualstudio.com/)